turing-machines/help-center/Docs/Kubernetes/The plan.md

 <li><a href="https://longhorn.io/docs" target="_blank" rel="noopener noreferrer">Longhorn</a></li>
 <li><a href="https://github.com/kubernetes-csi/csi-driver-nfs" target="_blank" rel="noopener noreferrer">NFS plugin</a></li>
 </ul>
 <p>While there are other storage options available, these two have proven to be effective solutions.
 Longhorn requires a minimum of 3 nodes with hard drives in order to establish a storage pool.
-Using the SD card on Raspberry Pi is not recommended for this purpose (although possible).
+Using the microSD card on Raspberry Pi is not recommended for this purpose (although possible).
 Instead, we can utilize the onboard SATA connectors and two mini PCIe slots to achieve 3 nodes with SATA SSDs for proper storage.
 You can find mini PCIe to SATA converters on websites such as AliExpress.</p>
 <p class="wysiwyg-text-align-center"><img src="https://help.turingpi.com/hc/article_attachments/9041211276061" alt="minipcie_to_sata.png" width="414" height="349"></p>
 <p>The most straightforward solution, with fewer added features, is the NFS plugin.
 With this option, you will only need a single disk attached to the onboard SATA connector, and we will designate Node3 as the NFS server.
 Although this option is easy to set up, it also has a single point of failure.</p>
 <h3>Networking</h3>